workfloworchestrator/orchestrator-core/docs/workshops/beginner/start-applications.md

 ### Start orchestrator

-From the `beginner-workshop` folder, use Uvicorn to start the orchestrator:
+From the `example-orchestrator` folder, use Uvicorn to start the orchestrator:

 ```shell
 uvicorn --host 127.0.0.1 --port 8080 main:app